rurban/nbperf/README.md

 ensures that the output is the same for repeated in‐ vocations as long as the input is constant.

-If the **-f** flag is specified, hash fudging will be allowed.
-I.e. slightly slower hashes.

 After each failing iteration, a dot is written to stderr.

 **nbperf** checks for duplicate keys on the first iteration that passed